garethrogers2828/Football-Quiz/README.md

 6. As a user, I want to be kept up to date of my score
 7. As a user, I want to know how far into the quiz I am, and how many questions are remaining
 8. As a user, I want to be able to see my final score and a leaderboard
 9. As a user, I want to be able to restart the quiz after I have finished
+10. As a user need the site to be responive on all devices as I often use mobile as well as laptop and desktop

 # Design